ashlingam/patient-cost-checker/README.md

 1. Push to GitHub and import into [Vercel](https://vercel.com).
 2. Add an environment variable `ANTHROPIC_API_KEY` in the Vercel project settings.
 3. Deploy.
-The `api/explain.js` serverless function will generate explanations with a locked prompt template.
+The `api/explain.js` serverless function generates explanations with a locked prompt template.

 ## Stack